 Click the arrows to scroll through images.
-To see more photos of Master Recyclers in action, find us on Facebook!

 The Jackson County Master Recycler training course educates citizen volunteers to serve as waste prevention ambassadors in our community.
 To become Certified as a Master Recycler, each participant is required to serve at least 30 volunteer hours over the course of the year.
 Master Recyclers contribute more than 1,400 hours of service each year towards waste reduction in Jackson County!

 - Special Events: Master Recyclers are the people-power behind special waste prevention events, like the County Surplus Sales.

 - Community Events: Master Recycler volunteers team up to support recycling and educational efforts such as Pear Blossom Festival, Talent Harvest Festival, and Rogue Valley Earth Day.